R/convert_to_omv.R

 # (use ToothGrowth as example, save it as RDS)

-saveRDS(jmvReadWrite::ToothGrowth, nmeInp);
+saveRDS(jmvReadWrite::ToothGrowth, nmeInp)

-convert_to_omv(fleInp = nmeInp, fleOut = nmeOut);
+jmvReadWrite::convert_to_omv(fleInp = nmeInp, fleOut = nmeOut)

-cat(list.files(dirname(nmeOut), basename(nmeOut)));
+cat(list.files(dirname(nmeOut), basename(nmeOut)))

 # -> "file[...].omv" ([...] contains a random combination of numbers / characters